 State Minimum Teacher Salary Schedule 2011-2012

+Give districts flexibility to determine their own pay structure and scales.
 While Oklahoma may find it appropriate to articulate the starting salary that a teacher should be paid, it should not require districts to adhere to a state-dictated salary schedule.

+Discourage districts from tying compensation to advanced degrees.
 The inclusion of advanced degrees in the state schedule is particularly problematic, as this sends a clear message to both districts and teachers that attaining such degrees is desirable and should be rewarded; exhaustive research has shown unequivocally that advanced degrees do not have an impact on teacher effectiveness.
 Further, by establishing a guideline for teacher salaries that includes advanced degrees, the state limits the ability of districts to structure their pay scale in ways that do emphasize teacher effectiveness.

+Discourage salary schedules that imply that teachers with the most experience are the most effective.
 Similarly, Oklahoma's salary schedule sends a message to districts that the highest step on the pay scale should be determined solely by seniority.